manuelsagra/nodepop/README.md

 npm run cluster
 ```

 Once started, you can see the documentation and a sample app pointing your browser to [http://localhost:3000/](http://localhost:3000/).
-If you need to change this port or the database connection, you can change these environment variables:
+If you need to edit this port or the database connection, you can change these environment variables:

 * NODEPOP_PORT (`3000` by default)
 * NODEPOP_DATABASE_URI (`mongodb://localhost:27017/nodepop` by default)